stephanschulz/spread-map/README.md

 **Color Coding**: Each universe has a distinct color strategically chosen to maximize contrast with neighboring universes.
 Adjacent universes (horizontally and vertically) have visually different colors for easy identification.

+**Formatting**:
+- All cells are **square-shaped** with fixed dimensions for uniform grid appearance
-**Formatting**: All cells have light grey borders for clear visual separation.
-Each data cell displays its information on three lines (number, universe-band designation, and an empty line for spacing).
+- Light grey borders on all cells for clear visual separation
+- Each data cell displays its information on three lines (number, universe-band designation, and an empty line for spacing)
+- Text is sized appropriately to fit within the square cells while remaining clearly visible
+- Text alignment: **horizontally centered** and **vertically top-aligned** for consistent readability

 ## Usage